-Vajrapani is one of the most venerated Buddhist gods that represents the Buddha’s power of wisdom.
-Additionally, Vajrapani is well known as the protector of the Buddha.
+Vajrapani represents the Buddha’s power of wisdom.
+Additionally, Vajrapani is one of the Buddhist guardian deities and also protector of the Buddha.

 Indeed, Vajrapani is believed to have protected the Buddha (Prince Siddhartha) during his renunciation and he also helped him escape from the palace.
-After his escape the Buddha would go on to became the founder of the Buddhist religion.
+After his escape, the Buddha would go on to became the founder of Buddhism.

 Vajrapani can take a peaceful, semi-wrathful or wrathful appearance.
-In Tibetan Buddhism, Vajrapani is considered to be one of the wrathful Tibetan gods.
-Additionally, he is often depicted alongside Manjushri and Chenrezig (Avalokitesvara).
+In Tibetan Buddhism, Buddhist guardian deities are wrathful and used as meditation deities.
+Additionally, Vajrapani is often depicted alongside Manjushri and Avalokiteshvara.
 Collectively, they represent the Buddha’s wisdom, power and compassion.

 Vajrasattva 6 Syllable Mantra

 According to the Mahayana Buddhist texts there are three forms (bodies) that Buddhas and accomplished bodhisattvas can take.
 These 3 bodies are known as the Trikaya which consist of 1) Dharmakaya 2) Sambhogakaya and 3) Nirmanakaya.
 The Dharmakaya is the body of truth, Sambhogakaya is the body of limitless form and the Nirmanakaya is the Buddha’s physical body as he would appear in the human realm.